travelingbear/markdown-previewer/README.md

 1. **Open a markdown file** - It will automatically open in preview mode (if "Preview First" is set)
 2. **Copy code easily**: Hover over any code block and click the "Copy" button that appears
 3. **Right-click for options**:
-   - In preview: Toggle to code view or switch themes
+   - In preview: Toggle to code view, switch themes, or print
    - In editor: Toggle to preview or open preview panel
 4. **Use keyboard shortcuts**: Press **Alt+M** (Windows/Linux) or **Option+M** (Mac) to toggle modes
 5. **Use Command Palette**: `Cmd+Shift+P` → "Markdown Previewer" commands